joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-06-19-colorful-balls.md

 ---
 layout: post
 published: true
+title: Colorful balls
-title: How many balls do they have?
+subtitle: How many do they have?
+tags: counting inference
 date: 2022/06/19
 ---